RubixDev/Inventorio/README.md

 Joining a server (either dedicated or hosted from another client) with mismatching global settings will prompt a request to sync your settings and restart the game (recommended).

+* `DeepPocketsEnchantment (default: true)` - Can an Enchanted Book with Deep Pockets be obtained in Survival.
+Note: other mods may introduce non-vanilla ways of obtaining enchantments which Inventorio can't control.
 * `ExpandedEnderChest (default: true)` - when set to `false`, disables mixins responsible for increasing Ender Chest capacity.
 * `InfinityBowNeedsNoArrow (default: true)` - when set to `false`, disables mixins responsible for Infinity Bow requiring no arrows.
 * `TotemFromUtilityBelt (default: true)` - when set to `false`, disables mixins responsible for Totem of Undying going off from any Utility Belt slot.
 * `AllowSwappedHands (default: true)` - when set to `false`, removes the option to [Swap Hands](#swapped-hands).
+* `IgnoreModdedHandlers (default: true)` - Some mods may replace the Player Inventory Screen or have a custom inventory screen based on it.
+Modifying a said screen is likely to cause compatibility issues with Inventorio.

 * `Integrations.Gravestones (default: true)` - if Gravestones Mod is present, injects into it to fix compatibility bugs.